Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We begin with the title because it shows up first.

 We start with an import in `App.js` and add it to the render method.
-You know the drill :)
+You know the drill :smile:

 {crop-start: 241, crop-end: 275, format: javascript}
 ![Adding Title to main App component](code_samples/es6v2/App.js)